In this tutorial we will create a serious game from A to Z, from the creation to the integration in the famous LMS Moodle

 4 - Setting up interactive elements.

-We are going for this part to use additional objects (called extensions or plugins) available at this address:
+For this part we are going to use additional objects (called extensions or plugins) available here :

-These objects allow you to add as many objects as you need, depending on your job or educational orientation, which makes open-eLearning a very flexible tool.
+These objects allow you to add as many subject as you need, depending on your job or educational orientation, which makes open-eLearning a very flexible tool.

 For this project we will install 2 extensions: